resslr/drash/README.md

 #### List

-List all the removed files:
+List files in the drashcan:
 ```
 drash list
 ```

 #### Restore

-Restore files by searching for them:
+Restore a file from drashcan using indices, also supports range and comma separated values:
 ```
 drash restore
 ```

-Restore the last removed file:
+Restore the last drashed file:
 ```
 drash restore -
 ```

-Restore a file matching the file name:
+Restore a file using fuzzy searching:
 ```
 drash restore <FILE_NAME>
 ```

-Pass `--overwrite/-o` flag to overwrite the existing file:
+Pass `--overwrite/-o` flag to overwrite the existing file that same path:
 ```
 drash restore <FILE_NAME> --overwrite
 ```